 “True,” said Spot.

-Just then Jenny and Ricky Hansen came into the barn to visit with their friends.
+Just then Heather and Ricky Hansen came into the barn to visit with their friends.

-“So Fawn,” said Jenny, noticing the catalogue lying on the floor.
+“So Fawn,” said Heather, noticing the catalogue lying on the floor.
 “What do you want for Christmas?”

 “Actually,” said Fawn.
 “What I want is honesty in this world.”